theteatoast/myrad-docs/docs/how-it-works.md

 ### Step 4: Earn Instantly

-Every verified contribution earns you points.
-Track your balance in real time and redeem rewards as they accumulate.
+Every verified contribution earns you rewards.
+Track your balance in real time and redeem as they accumulate.

 ---